Internet activism: Sexual assault activism

 Activism against sexual assault is often led on the internet, where individuals may feel comfortable talking about uncomfortable topics.
 One such movements is the #NotGuilty movement.
 This movement began in April 2015 when Ione Wells, an Oxford University student shared a "letter to her attacker" in her college paper.
 The letter described how she was sexually assaulted and how she chose to respond and build from that point in her life.
 At the end of the letter she urged readers to send a letter back describing their own sexual assault experience with the hashtag #notguilty.
 She received so many letters from locals that she decided to create a website called "notGuiltyCampaign.co.uk".
 This caused global attention and inspired many to share their stories.

 The Me Too movement is a similar movement that started in Hollywood.
-Initially, the activist Tarana Burke created the phrase back in 2006 to "empower women through empathy", but first over a decade later, the actress Alyssa Milano gave birth to the usage of the saying that would lead to the eventual spread of it, after using it in a post on twitter, in which she acknowledged several accusations of sexual assault against film producer Harvey Weinstein.
-It would from there on not be long until it stretched and attached on various online plattforms, and in no more than a day after Milano's tweet, the #MeToo hashtag had been reused over 500,000 times on that same media, as well as 4.7 million times on Facebook.
+Initially, the activist Tarana Burke created the phrase back in 2006 to "empower women through empathy", but first over a decade later, the actress Alyssa Milano gave birth to the usage of the saying that would lead to the eventual spread of it, after using it in a post on Twitter, in which she acknowledged several accusations of sexual assault against film producer Harvey Weinstein.
+It would from there on not be long until it stretched and attached on various online platforms, and in no more than a day after Milano's tweet, the #MeToo hashtag had been reused over 500,000 times on that same media, as well as 4.7 million times on Facebook.
 The phrase was first used to demonstrate the amount of sexual assault that happens to young actresses and actors in Hollywood, and it was largely due to the early involvement of several well known individuals from the entertainment industry, who used the hashtag in their own posts, that the movement achieved the spread that it did.
 It soon expanded to apply to all forms of sexual assault, especially in the work place, and with time it also came to move from concerning mainly white heterosexual women, to eventually being used by both men and women with different sexualities and ethnicity.

 These movements were intended to create an outlet for men and women to share their experiences with those with similar views without blame or guilt.
 They brought widespread attention to sexual assault and caused much controversy about changes that should be made accordingly.
 Criticism around movements such as these centers on concerns about whether or not participants are being dishonest for their own gain or are misinterpreting acts of kindness.
 However, the same Me Too movement, which also reached Egypt showed the adverse side of the activism where witness detention in one of the high-profile rape cases highlighted the prioritisation of traditional social morality by the government over women's rights in the country.

+In Samoa, the non-profit organisation Brown Girl Woke began as a campaign on social media in 2014, which transitioned to offline community building and campaigning.